-Medicines can't cure Alzheimer's disease, but they can slow it down for a while and make it easier to live with.
-Cholinesterase inhibitors and memantine may improve symptoms related to cognition (understanding) and behaviour – they may relieve symptoms such as having trouble thinking and remembering things.
-However, there is no evidence to show that they slow the underlying progression of the disease.
-For some people with Alzheimer’s disease, this may mean that they have improved memory and ability to perform daily tasks, improved quality of life and reduced need for care.¹
+However, there is no evidence to show that these medicines slow the progression of the disease.
+For some people with Alzheimer’s disease, these medicines may help to improve memory and their ability to perform daily tasks, improve quality of life and reduce the need for care.¹

 Medicines for depression and disruptive behaviour

 Depression is three to four times more common in people with dementia than in older people without dementia.
 Antidepressants such as citalopram, sertraline or mirtazapine may be considered and can be very helpful in improving the symptoms of sadness, and may improve appetite and sleep problems.
 Usually a trial of at least two weeks treatment is necessary to tell how useful the medication is going to be.
 If the medication is not working it should be stopped, and if it causes side effects, it may need to be changed.

 People with Alzheimer’s disease and other forms of dementia can become restless, aggressive or disruptive.
 They may believe things that are not true, or see or hear things that are not there.
 These symptoms can cause even more distress than the loss of memory.
 Medicines called antipsychotics (for example, risperidone) are sometimes used short term to treat disruptive behaviour, when other measures have not been helpful.

 Antipsychotics should not be the first choice for treatment and are used as a last resort if there is immediate risk of harm to the patient or others.
 This is because: